Research Focus: Mito and neuropsychiatric disorders

 What do we know about the biological mechanisms behind these findings?

 Finding out about that is our next task.
-We want to get a more detailed idea of how these mood symptoms present in mitochondrial patients.
+We want to get a more detailed idea of how these mood symptoms present in mitochondrial disease patients.
 A standard questionnaire or survey doesn't give a full enough picture of what is going on for each individual, so one of the aims of this study is to develop a more detailed assessment method.

 The study will involve two stages.
 The first is to recruit a group of patients with the 3243 mutation who also present with mood problems, and conduct a neuropsychiatric assessment to gauge cognition and mood function.
-Then we do a brain imaging scan of each participant, to get an accurate picture of the precise mechanisms involved.
+Then we do a brain-imaging scan of each participant, to get an accurate picture of the precise mechanisms involved.

 What challenges have you faced in this research?